-Other Service
+As provided in 42 CFR 440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-statute.
-Service Title: Community Specialist
+Community Specialist

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

-17 Other Services 17990 other 🗸
+17 Other Services ✓ 17990 other \sim

 Category 2: Sub-Category 2:

-✓
+\checkmark

 Category 3: Sub-Category 3:

-✓
+\checkmark

 Category 4: Sub-Category 4:

-∨
+\checkmark

-Complete this part for a renewal application or a new waiver that Service is included in approved waiver.
-There is no chan Service is included in approved waiver.
-The service special Service is not included in the approved waiver.
-Service Definition (Scope): ge in service specifications.
+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one :

+- Service is included in approved waiver.
+There is no change in service specifications. - Service is included in approved waiver.
+The service specifications have been modified. - Service is not included in the approved waiver.

-A community specialist is used when specialized supports are nee plan. ded to assist the individual in achieving outcomes in the service
+A community specialist is used when specialized supports are needed to assist the individual in achieving outcomes in the service plan.

-Community specialist services includes professional observation a implementation and consultation with caregivers.
-This service mainclude advocating for the individual, and assisting the individual of expertise. y also, at the choice of the individual designated representative,
+Community specialist services includes professional observation and assessment, individualized program design and implementation and consultation with caregivers.
+This service may also, at the choice of the individual designated representative, include advocating for the individual, and assisting the individual in locating and accessing services and supports within their field of expertise.

 The services of the community specialist assists the individual and the individual's caregivers to design and implement specialized programs to enhance self direction, independent living skills, community integration, social, leisure and recreational skills.

 This service shall not duplicate other waiver services including but not limited to: Behavior Analysis or Personal Assistant services.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service: Community specialist, a direct waiver service, differs in service definition and in limitations of amount and scope from State plan targeted case management for person with developmental disabilities.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Community specialist, a direct waiver service, differs in service definition and in limitations of amount and scope from State plan targeted case management for person with developmental disabilities.
 In the latter, there are waiver administrative functions performed by a Support coordinator through state plan TCM that fall outside the scope of community specialist, such as level of care determination, free choice of waiver and provider, due process and right to appeal.
 Additionally, MO Division of DD Support coordinators facilitate services and supports, authorized in the service plan, through the regional office utilization review and authorization process.

 A unit of service is 1/4 hour.

-☑ Participant-directed as specified in Appendix E ✓ Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person Relative Legal Guardian
+Specify whether the service may be provided by (check each that applies):

 Provider Category Provider Type Title

 Agency Day Habilitation

 Agency Individualized Supported Living

 Agency State Plan Personal Care Provider

-Agency Community Integration

 Individual Qualified Community Professional

-Service Name: Community Specialist
+Service Type: Other Service Service Name: Community Specialist

-Provider Type: Day Habilitation
+Provider Type: Day Habilitation Provider Qualifications